crabmusket/haskell-simple-concurrency/src/tutorial.md

 >
 > Don't panic!
 > `Control.Monad` is just a library implementing some useful combinators we'll use in a second.
-> I promise, this will be the last time you hear my say "monad".
+> I promise, this will be the last time you hear me say "monad".

 With those imports out of the way, let's write a simple `IO` action that prints some stuff: